WP-Chat/server-info/rules.md

 ## Related guidelines

 Above are some of our hard rules that we will actively follow.
 This leaves some grey area for which we want to warn you.
 If you go in this direction, know you're on thin ice.

+Use the right channel

+Keep all discussions in the correct channels.

+Respect others

+Always use common sense and be respectful of the time and effort people spend to help people here.

 Edgy jokes